Reduce, Reuse, but Should You Recycle?

 His statement is backed by the Scientific American article "Is Recycling Worth It?" that asks whether or not recycling is worth the effort.
 The recycling process is hindered by higher-than-necessary production costs due to the fact that people don’t properly sort recyclable items from the non-recyclable ones, as well as the contamination problems prevalent within this single stream system.

 On a college campus, there’s just not enough time to go through the process of getting rid of the contamination from your plastic containers before recycling.
 The whole process is entirely out of a student’s way, and there are extremely low chances that the decontamination process on the student end would be deemed acceptable by those overseeing the recycling.
-It’s simply easier for both parties to reuse items such as to-go Tupperware, focusing on the altogether reduction of waste rather than inefficient recycling.
+It’s simply easier for both parties to reuse items such as to-go plastic containers, focusing on the altogether reduction of waste rather than inefficient recycling.